-The key to getting your students to love explanatory writing is to give them good explanatory writing topics and ideas.
-Use these explanatory writing prompts to get started:
+The key to getting students to love explanatory writing is to give them good explanatory writing topics and ideas.
+Here are some excellent ones that should no doubt interest your students.
+Enjoy!

 - Write a paragraph about your favorite food.
 Give three solid reasons why you love this meal.